 Both Lori and Sable would wear provocative outfits to attract men in the clubs along the strip, which was a hub for big names in the music world.
 David Bowie, Mick Jagger, Iggy Pop, Jimmy Page, Randy California, and other rock stars in the entertainment business often frequented the strip.

-Maddox and Starr would regularly hangout at the E Club, which catered to the glam rock movement of the 1970s.
+Maddox and Starr would regularly hang out at the E Club, which catered to the glam rock movement of the 1970s.
 Here, Lori Maddox saw David Bowie for the first time, during his Spiders from Mars tour.
 At the time, she had not yet turned 15.
 He already knew who she was from various sources.

 Lori Maddox described David with beautiful red hair, missing brows, and skin as pale as ice.
-Apparently, she found the situation overwhelming and came up with an excuse of being in the club with someone else to avoid Bowie.
+Apparently, she found the situation overwhelming and came up with an excuse for being in the club with someone else to avoid Bowie.
 Further down the road, who knew Maddox would eventually end up meeting him without fearing and becoming intimidated by his presence.

 Lori Maddox alongside Sable Starr finally met David Bowie a few months later.
 It all started when Bowie saw her pictures in magazines and on posters, where Maddox wore appealing outfits and looked enticing.
-Bowie grew fond of her beauty and showed interest towards her.
-When the band were in Los Angeles, David’s bodyguard Stuey ended up reaching out to her and they met up in person.
+Bowie grew fond of her beauty and showed interest in her.
+When the band was in Los Angeles, David’s bodyguard Stuey ended up reaching out to her and they met up in person.

 He invited both Lori Maddox and Sable Starr to dinner and later his hotel room in the Beverly Hilton.
 Starr was often possessive and selfish about her men and warned Maddox not to engage in any form of intimacy with Bowie.
 Maddox remembers Sable telling her, “If you touch David, I will kill you.”